 Then it dawned on me: he’s singing!
 I was so stressed that my preschooler’s happy song actually annoyed me.
 Things had to change.

 That incident happened a dozen years ago, but I remember how exhausted I was feeling.
 My need for self-care, rest and fun had been on the back burner for too long.
 When I finally did ask for help, I was abrupt and angry.

 If you recognize any of these symptoms in yourself – forgetfulness, sleep disturbances, lack of joy in everyday activities, and physical or emotional exhaustion – the tips below may help you to get your life back on a more healthful track.

 How you start your day is how your day tends to unfold.
 What can you take care of ahead of time so you’re less rushed?
 Can you get up 15 minutes earlier to plan your day, to write in your journal or have a cup of coffee in peace?
 Can you and your spouse alternate days getting the kids ready for school?

-Play Well with Others
+Self-Care Means Playing Well with Others

 Leave the House Every Day

 Take a walk around the neighborhood for an easy effort at self-care.
 Bring your little one in a stroller (which burns more calories too) or on a tricycle.
 Plus, the vitamin D from the sun can help your mood and your immune system.